 - Other legal authorities if required by law.

-- Fraud prevention agencies to prevent fraud and money Laundering.
+- Fraud prevention agencies to prevent fraud and money laundering.

 All lending companies have their own individual privacy policies and customers should refer to these in respect of how they will use personal data.
-Lenders to whom the application is passed will make wider use of the information than a broker.
+Lenders to whom the application is passed, will make wider use of the information than a broker.
 If you have received any lender documents, they should include a statement telling you what they will do with the information, or telling you where to look to find out what use they will make of it.

-Both ourselves and almost all lending companies will check the information supplied on loan or mortgage applications with data held by credit reference agencies.
+Both we and almost all lending companies will check the information supplied on loan or mortgage applications with data held by credit reference agencies.
 The lender may search on more than one occasion.
 Every time a search is made it is recorded by the agency and disclosed to other organisations on any later searches.

 Lenders will use the information obtained in the credit reference searches to help them assess the application and they may use the result of any search in a credit scoring system.